Yelfive/md-notes/GoLang/Grammar-Basics.md

 ### Directory

-A go package can has multiple level directories, and the last part of the path is called `package name`, such as,
+A go package can has multiple level directories, and the last part of the path is called `package name`.
+Such as:

 - `$GOPATH/go/pkg/github.com/yelfive/mymath`
 - `$GOPATH/go/pkg/mymath`